-- Virtual events (e.g. videos, films, slideshows, webinars, recorded presentations/talks/panel discussions) that are available to WATCH AGAIN – by uploading to the YEW YouTube channel.
+- Virtual events (e.g. videos, films, slideshows, webinars, recorded presentations/talks/panel discussions) that will be recorded on the YEW YouTube channel to watch again.

-- SHOW and TELL events that inspire participants to learn new skills, and make use of good practice.
+- Workshop events that inspire participants to learn new skills, and make use of good practice.

-YEW is the first event of this type to be held by York Environment Forum (YEF).
+YEW is organised by York Environment Forum (YEF).

 The Forum was established over 10 years ago, and plays an active role in local consultation processes, as well as taking a proactive stance on engagement with topical issues.
 YEF’s aims and objectives are: to advise and comment on policies and strategic issues in York that affect the built and natural environment; to encourage community initiatives that improve sustainability; to enable information exchange and networking among members and supporters in York; and to scrutinise and monitor the progress of the Local Plan.
 Traditionally, the Forum has functioned as a ‘critical friend’ to the Council, commenting and writing reports on policies and strategies as they relate to York’s environment and, from time to time, campaigning on specific issues.